trottier/slate/source/index.html.md

 Usually, you'll have a function that gets called repeatedly within loop() that will control the behavior of your Hub (presenting lights, distributing foodtreats, etc.).

 # Yield macro "magic"

- The HackerPet library provides a set of macros that make programming the Hub much faster, easier, more concise, and more easily understood.
-These macros let you "yield" from the function, temporarily exiting and re-entering at the same location.
-Essentially, these macros grab the function's line number and then jumps back to this line when the function is re-entered.
-This lets momentarily surrender the Photon to the HackerPet library and give it an opportunity to tell the rest of the Hub to turn on its lights, play sounds, dispense foodtreats, etc.
+ The HackerPet library provides a set of macros that make programming the Hub much faster, more concise, and more easily understood.
+These macros let you "yield" from the function, temporarily exiting and re-entering at the same position.
+Essentially, these macros grab the function's line number and then jump back to this line when the function is re-entered.
+This lets the funtion momentarily surrender the Photon to the HackerPet library and give it an opportunity to tell the rest of the Hub to turn on its lights, play sounds, dispense foodtreats, etc.

 There are a few things to consider when using yield macros:

 * They are ideal for moments when your code would block.
 E.g., during delays or when waiting for input.
 Yielding can also be helpful when you want to give the HubInterface a moment to send out instructions, as it can only handle so many at once.
 * Functions in which you’d like to use yield(…) must begin with a yield_begin() and a yield_finish().
 This is demonstrated in the examples.
 * No recursion allowed.
 * All local variables must be static.
-This means that they won’t get re-initialized and receive a new value the next time the function is entered, so be sure to explicitly initialize them to the value you want on a different line.
-To keep things clean, any variable declarations that start with `static` should either not be initialized or be initialized to a value that's obviously "wrong".
+This means that they won’t get re-initialized and receive a new value the next time the function is entered, so be sure to explicitly initialize them to the value you want in a separate statement.
+To keep things clean, any variable declarations that start with `static` should not be initialized.
 * Whenever the function “yields” it returns a value.
-This can be helpful for telling you whether the function is actually over, or if it’s still in process.
+This can be helpful for telling you whether the function is actually over, or if it’s still working.
-* It can seem a bit weird to loop over a function that’s going to be entered at a different point in its execution every time it’s called, but it works quite well and you’ll get used to it

-## Functions
+## Macros

 ```cpp
 // EXAMPLE USAGE